Sakura Trick

-Sakura Trick (桜Trick, Sakura Torikku) is a Japanese 4-panel yuri manga series written and illustrated by Tachi.
-It was serialized in Houbunsha's seinen manga magazine Manga Time Kirara Miracle! from March 2011 to August 2017, with its chapters collected in eight tankōbon volume.
-A 12-episode anime television series adaptation by Studio Deen aired between January and March 2014.
+Sakura Trick (桜Trick, Sakura Torikku) is a Japanese yuri manga series written and illustrated by Tachi.
+The four-panel manga was serialized in Houbunsha's seinen manga magazine Manga Time Kirara Miracle! from March 2011 to August 2017, with its chapters collected in eight tankōbon volumes.
+The series follows Haruka Takayama and Yū Sonoda, two girls who decide to make their relationship special by kissing each other in secret.

-Plot
+A 12-episode anime television series adaptation directed by Kenichi Ishikura and produced by Studio Deen aired between January and March 2014.
+For the adaptation, Ishikura focused on depicting the kissing scenes with particular detail, as well as keeping tight pacing in line with the original four-panel manga.
+He also evaluated the voice actors' performances and ability to portray character pairings, and had the opening and ending theme songs feature character imagery based on the lyrics.

+Critics generally praised the anime adaptation's characters and production value.
+The show's representation of lesbian relationships, visual portrayal of its characters, and overall story received more mixed reviews.

+Synopsis

 Haruka Takayama and Yū Sonoda were inseparable during middle school, but upon entering high school, they end up being seated on opposite sides of the classroom.
-Having to spend time with new friends, the two decide to make their relationship special by kissing each other in secret.
+Having to spend less time together, the two decide to make their relationship special by kissing each other in secret.
+As they become closer, they have to hide their intimacy from their friends while also working through their feelings for one another.